catatsuy/notify_slack/README.md

       slack url (Incoming Webhooks URL)
 -snippet
       switch to snippet uploading mode
+-snippet-type string
--token string
+      specify a snippet_type (for uploading to snippet) -token string
       token (for uploading to snippet)
 -username string